jean-pierreBoth/HnswAnn.jl/docs/src/INTRO.md

  and different associated standard distances.

  T can be instantiated by Float32, UInt8, UInt16, UInt32, Int32.
  Distances can be L1, L2, Cosine and Dot for float values and  L1, L2, Hamming and Jaccard for integer values.
-Moreover the use can define its own distance function by using julia callbacks compiled with the macro *@function*.
+Moreover the user can define its own distance function by using julia callbacks compiled with the macro *@function*.
  (Dot is just the Cosine Distance but vectors are assumed normalized to 1. by user before entering insertion and search methods.)

  The implementation relies on a Rust multithreaded, templated library with SIMD avx2 acceleration